 Desired “move-in” date

 Our current parking situation is on soft earth, so we will no longer be able to move once rainy season starts.
-We’re looking to move this September or October at the latest, before November rain.
-We’d like to stay somewhere relatively long-term.
-If we develop a good relationship with our host, we will be in no rush to leave anytime soon.
+We’re looking to to start our move by November 1st at the latest, before winter rains.

 Who We Are